 In the below example, we have specified 10-Jan-2015 as a start date and 20-Feb-2015 as an end date.

-We have total 41 days between these two dates, out of which 11 days are weekends.
-After deducting those 11 days it has returned 30 working days and I haven’t mentioned any holiday in this example.
+We have 41 days between these two dates, out of which 11 days are weekends.
+After deducting those 11 days it has returned 30 working days.

-Now, in below example with the same start and end dates, I have specified a holiday.
-And, after deducting 11 days of weekend and 1 holiday it has returned 29 working days.
+Now in the below example with the same start and end dates, we have specified a holiday and, after deducting 11 days of the weekend and 1 holiday it has returned 29 working days.

-Again with the same start and end dates, I have used a range of three cells for holidays to deduct from the calculation.
-And, after deducting 11 weekend days and 3 holidays which I have mentioned It has returned 27 working days.
+Again with the same start and end dates, we have used a range of three cells for holidays to deduct from the calculation and, after deducting 11 weekend days and 3 holidays which I have mentioned It has returned 27 working days.

 This tutorial is the part of our Excel Functions with Examples (Function Guide) and below are some of the related functions:

 Puneet is using Excel since his college days.
 He helped thousands of people to understand the power of the spreadsheets and learn Microsoft Excel.
 You can ﬁnd him online, tweeting about Excel, on a running track, or sometimes hiking up a mountain.